-Our first sakura excursion was to the southwestern neighborhood of Meguro, where a somewhat foul-smelling river winds its way toward Tokyo Bay.
-Cherry trees line the banks of the river, and a couple well-placed bridges provide perfect views of the blossoms.
-Here, we got our first taste of the crowds which turn out for the sakuras; little could we have known that this would be by far the least congested spot we’d visit.
+Our first sakura excursion was to the southwestern neighborhood of Meguro, where a foul-smelling river winds its way toward Tokyo Bay.
+Cherry trees line the banks of the Meguro, and a couple well-placed bridges provide perfect views of the blossoms.
+Here, we got our first taste of the massive crowds which turn out for the sakuras.
+We were shocked, and a little annoyed by the hundreds of photographers jostling along the bridges for a prime position.
+Little did we know that Meguro would be by far the least congested spot on our itinerary.
 [26 More Photos | Location]

-One of the biggest cemeteries in Tokyo, Aoyama has become famous for its cherry blossoms.
-We enjoy visiting cemeteries anyway, and there was something magical about this one.
-Sakuras are a harbinger of winter’s end and a return to life, and for them to be in full bloom above a field of graves lends a certain symbolic weight to their celebrated beauty.
+One of the biggest cemeteries in Tokyo, Aoyama is famous for its cherry blossoms.
+Sakuras are a harbinger of winter’s end and a return to life, and their blossoming above a field of graves lends their celebrated beauty a certain symbolic weight.
 [34 More Photos | Location]

-After Ueno Park, Chidorigafuchi is perhaps the most popular spot in Tokyo for viewing the cherry blossoms.
-This winding channel was part of the moat which protected the Imperial Palace, and today it sports an impenetrable wall of cherry trees.
-A walk along the waterside and over the pedestrian bridge which into Kitanomaru Park has become an essential Tokyo experience.
+After Ueno Park, Chidorigafuchi is the most popular spot in Tokyo for viewing the cherry blossoms.
+This winding channel was part of the moat which once protected the Imperial Palace, and today sports an impenetrable wall of cherry trees.
+A walk along the waterside and over the pedestrian bridge into Kitanomaru Park has become an essential Tokyo experience.
 The crowds are wearying, but should you make it to Kitanomaru, you can reward yourself with an extended nap under the blossoms.
-That is, at least, what we did.
-[57 More Photos (Haha, that's right!
-57!) | Location]
+At least, that’s what we did.
+[57 More Photos | Location]

-We hadn’t been invited to a party, and I was distinctly jealous of the intoxicated fun everyone seemed to be having, but we joined in as well as possible by grabbing beer and bento-boxes from a nearby restaurant, and then renting a row-boat.
-Traffic on the pond was crazy, and smashing into other boats was both unavoidable and hilarious, but we eventually steered to a prime location underneath a cherry tree, where we enjoyed our meals with a perfect view of the bumper-car boats, through a veil of falling petals.
+We hadn’t been invited to a party, and I was jealous of the intoxicated fun everyone was having, but we joined in as well as possible by grabbing beer and bento-boxes from a nearby restaurant, and renting a row-boat.
+Traffic on the pond was crazy, and smashing into other boats was both unavoidable and hilarious, but we eventually steered ourselves to a prime location underneath a gorgeous cherry tree, where we enjoyed our meals with a view of the pond through a veil of falling petals.
 [32 More Photos | Location]

 After spending the day in Inokashira, we returned to the city and went to the Sumida River Park near Asakusa for the evening.
-The trees along the bank were illuminated beautifully and the river itself was glowing with the traffic of colorful pleasure boats.
-There was a younger crowd here, playing music on guitars and laughing loudly, getting progressively rowdier as the evening wore on.
-We loitered around until dinnertime, making sure to take our leave before the kids had polished off their over-sized sake bottles.
+The trees along the bank were illuminated and the river itself was glowing with the traffic of colorful pleasure boats.
+There was a younger crowd here, playing music on guitars and getting progressively rowdier as the evening wore on.
+It looked like most of the revelers planned on sleeping outside; in fact, but by the time we left, many were already passed out.
 [11 More Photos | Location]

-That was fine by us; we were suffering from a bit of a sakura-overdose, and were visiting Ueno more out of a sense of duty than pleasure.
-Despite our flagging energy, we couldn’t miss the city’s most famous cherry blossom spot, and say farewell to this cultural phenomenon which we likely won’t be seeing again, anytime soon.
+That was fine by us; we were suffering from sakura-overdose, and had visited Ueno more out of a sense of duty than pleasure.
+Despite our flagging energy, we didn’t want to miss the city’s most famous cherry blossom spot, and say farewell to a cultural phenomenon, the likes of which we wouldn’t soon be forgetting.
 [28 More Photos | Location]